thebradleykoch/arno7/transcripts/cleaned/📈 Rapid Lessons Learned & EEC Writing Approach Upgrades (Voice Note AI) (Cleaned Transcript).md

 [01:01:02]
 **Bradley:**
 Whichever one works for you.
-Free version of ChatGPT or Pay.
-Like, you're gonna get better response from pay, but this template, like, it's gonna work either way you go.
+Free version of ChatGPT or paid version.
+Like, you're gonna get better response from paid, but this template, like, it's gonna work either way you go.
 That's not an excuse.

 [01:01:20]
 **Bradley:**